John Forbes (British Army officer): The Forbes Expedition

 As a compromise, Forbes agreed to improve Braddock's original road, but use the route through Pennsylvania.
 A base was established at Carlisle, Pennsylvania, and a trail cut through the Allegheny Mountains, which became the Forbes Road.
 Already severely ill, Forbes had to be carried in a litter and relied heavily on Bouquet, who commanded the advance guard.
 Construction of the road and bases such as Fort Ligonier was supervised by Lt-Colonel John St Clair, who proved to be incompetent and required Forbes to do much of the work, despite his poor health.

 A less appreciated aspect of Forbes' leadership was in building relationships with local Native Americans, who previously refused to co-operate with the British.
 These efforts were bolstered by the capture of Fort Frontenac in August, increasing British prestige, while the loss of French traders severely impacted the local economy.
 This methodical approach was jeopardised by the Battle of Fort Duquesne, on 15 September 1758, when a column under Major James Grant advanced too far ahead of the main body and suffered over 300 casualties.
 Forbes decided to suspend operations but on 26 October, 13 Ohio Valley tribes signed the Treaty of Easton with Pennsylvania and New Jersey.

-After the loss of their local allies, the French abandoned Fort Deposition and the British took possession on 25 November.
+After the loss of their local allies, the French abandoned Fort Duquesne and the British took possession on 25 November.
 Forbes ordered the construction of Fort Pitt, named after British Secretary of State Pitt the Elder.
 He also established a settlement between the rivers, the site of modern Pittsburgh.
 His health rapidly declined during the campaign; described as a 'wasting disease', this is thought to have been stomach cancer, combined with severe dysentery.

 On 3 December 1758, he left Colonel Hugh Mercer in command and returned to Philadelphia, where he died on 11 March 1759 and was buried with full military honours.
 His final correspondence with Lord Amherst, the new commander in North America, included the recommendation he make his relationship with Native Americans a priority and 'not to think lightly of them or their friendship.'

 Legacy

 Forbes Field, now demolished but which formerly served as the home field for the Pittsburgh Pirates, Pittsburgh Steelers and the Pitt Panthers football team, was named after John Forbes.
 Forbes Field was America's first all-steel and concrete baseball stadium.
-Forbes Avenue, one of the city of Pittsburgh's principal boulevards, runs from the Monongahela river in Downtown Pittsburgh to Frick Park and the start of the eastern suburbs.
+Forbes Avenue, one of the city of Pittsburgh's principal boulevards, runs from the Monongahela River in Downtown Pittsburgh to Frick Park and the start of the eastern suburbs.
 It is named in his honor and roughly follows his colonial road.
 John Forbes Lane in Kanpur running from British India Corporation to Huddard High School is named in his memory.